uswitch/analytij/README.md

 languages, but mostly the Java, Python and PHP versions are mature.
 All other languages are either in Alpha or Beta state.

-analytij is a wrapper over a stble and current version of the Java library and adds a thin layer of Clojure abstraction over it.
+analytij is a wrapper over a stable and current version of the Java library and adds a thin layer of Clojure abstraction over it.
 This makes the APIs easy to read and very accessible to testing using REPL-driven development.